How to Stay Competitive with Business Model Innovation in the Insurance Industry

 Like many other industries, the insurance industry is facing enormous challenges due to the dynamics of digitization and the pressure of a successful digital transformation.
 In addition to changing customer requirements and the influence of financial markets, the business models of insurance companies must be questioned and reconsidered in order to successfully meet the digital transformation.

-Results of 32 interviews – with representatives of the middle and upper management of German insurance companies – led to a new, transformed concept for the business model of the insurance industry.
+The results of 32 interviews – with representatives of the middle and upper management of German insurance companies – led to a new, transformed concept for the business model of the insurance industry.
 The elements of the newly transformed business model are summarized and explained in the article by Simon Meier, Tim Mosig and Prof. Dr. Claudia Lehmann.

 Stronger focus on human resources needed